 This could very well be one of the cutest Christmas outings to do with either friends or family.
-And if you think you/they have done it all before, Beerenberg opened their brand new factory and headquarters in June this year!
+And if you think you/they have done it all before, Beerenberg opened their brand new factory and headquarters recently!
 Check out the whole shabang here.
 Nutrition, delicious, and heart-warming.

 33. Cherry Picking at Stella Creek